 This annual report consists of a series of financial statements and notes to those statements.
 The statements are organized so the reader can understand the District financially as a whole.
 The district-wide financial statements provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The financial statements then proceed to provide an increasingly detailed look at specific financial activities included in the fund financial statements.
 For governmental activities, these statements tell how services were financed in the short-term as well as what remains for future spending.
-The fund financial statements provide information about the School District's most significant funds - the General Fund and the Sinking Fund as well as the District's non-major fund, the Food Service Fund.
+The fund financial statements provide information about the School District's most significant funds - the General Fund, Sinking Funds, Food Service Fund, and Student Activities Fund.